pcottle/learnGitBranching/README.md

 npm install
 git checkout -b newAwesomeFeature
 # some changes
+grunt build # now you can open up your browser to the index.html and see your changes grunt watch # will keep watch over files and fastBuild whenever they change
+# more changes
 grunt build
 git commit -am "My new sweet feature!" git push